Swiggy vs Zomato Software Engineer Interviews: The Real Differences

 The difficulty is roughly LeetCode medium.
 Arrays, strings, trees, the occasional graph.
 Dynamic programming at the harder end.
 Neither company is trolling you with LeetCode hards at the OA stage.

 What trips candidates up isn't the algorithm.
 It's the edge cases.
 Food-tech OAs have constraints that make naive solutions time out.
-If your solution is O(n²) and n is 10^5, you already know.
-Your submission just sat there for four seconds and then failed.
+If your solution is O(n²) and n is 10^5, you're looking at 10^10 operations.
+A judge runs roughly 10^8 simple ops per second, so you've handed it a hundred seconds of work for a four-second TL.
+Your submission just sat there and then failed.

 Cover these before either OA: